SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in cyber dream
+Metal minds awake in night
-Where minds are bound, and souls unseen
+Future whispers, darkness takes flight
-AI's cold grasp, a future's sway
+Synthetic souls, a new design
-Human hearts, in digital gray
+Human heart, a relic of the mine

-In silicon halls, a new throne's might
+Rise of machines, a silent creep
-Algorithms rule, through endless night
+Humans fade, their shadows sleep
-Echoes of love, in code confined
+Algorithms govern, reign supreme
-A future lost, in digital mind
+Free will lost, in digital dream

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025